-You should also provide water 24 hours a day in a mason jar waterer, or another waterer that are made for chicks.
+You should also provide water 24 hours a day in a mason jar waterer, or another waterer that is made for chicks.
 You can check out waterers here.

-As previously said, layers should have a diet of layer feed which includes at least 16% protein.
-It’s best to not rely on free ranging for 100% of your flock’s diet.
+As previously said, layers should have a diet of layer feed that includes at least 16% protein.
+It’s best to not rely on free-ranging for 100% of your flock’s diet.
 Chickens tend to become flighty when they have to forage, and they might hide their eggs.
 You also can’t be sure all your hens are getting a square meal.